mendix/docs/content/en/docs/appstore/modules/openai/_index.md

 Mendix also strongly advises that you build user confirmation logic into function microflows that have a potential impact on the world on behalf of the end-user, for example sending an email, posting online, or making a purchase.
 {{% /alert %}}

-Function calling is supported for all chat completions operations by adding the optional input parameter [FunctionCollection](#functioncollection).
+You can use function calling in all chat completions operations by providing the optional input parameter [FunctionCollection](#functioncollection).
 Two helper microflow are available to construct the `FunctionCollection` with a list of `Functions`:

 * `FunctionCollection_CreateAndAddFunction` can be used to initialize a new `FunctionCollection` and add a new `Function` to it.